joelouthan/theologic.us/content/posts/here-is-love/2018-08-20-here-is-love-romans-837-for-your-consideration.md

 The world calls that insanity or delusional.

-Christians know this not as a truth that can be selected from a multiple choice test of truths but rather <i>absolute truth</i>.
+Christians know this not as a truth that can be selected from a multiple choice test of truths but rather *absolute truth*.
 It is not a mere “what is true for you is only true for you” but rather Jesus Christ, who lived, died, rose again, and ascended to heaven, is in fact ruling and reigning over all of creation demand everyone and everything to repent from their sin and put all of their trust in Him alone.

 Now, some of you who know Christian history know for every martyr burned at the stake, many did deny Jesus to save their own lives.
 What about them?
 Did you know that one of the discussions in the church were whether or not to allow these people back into the fellowship of believers?
 Now, what each individual church decided, I do not know.
 However, just as Christ said: